CMSecurity/mailhon/README.md

 Afterwards, the venv can either be activated (`source venv/bin/activate`) or used directly to run the server (`venv/bin/python mailpot/server.py`).

 ## Running Mailhon
 With your environment prepared, run `python mailpot/server.py`.
-All logged interaction will be placed in a `mails.json` logfile.
+All interaction will be logged in `mails.json`.

+## Open TODOs
+- [] Introduce config
+- [] Send n number of mails out before nulling them (trick live checks)
+- [] Add more mailservers